Kozak24/Patterns/README.md

 You can find each group of patterns by the appropriate links

+To run these examples you should use:

+> python >= 3.8

 [Behavioral Patterns](behavioral), please refer to the readme for more details: [ReadMe](behavioral/ReadMe.md)

 [Creational Patterns](creational), please refer to the readme for more details: [ReadMe](creational/ReadMe.md)